Concordium/concordium.github.io/source/mainnet/smart-contracts/general/contract-instances.rst

 Smart contract instances
 ========================

-A **smart contract instance** is a smart contract module together with a specific state and an amount of CCD tokens.
+A :term:`smart contract instance<instance>` is a smart contract module together with a specific state and an amount of CCD tokens.
+A smart contract instance is often just called an *instance*.
 Multiple smart contract instances can be created from the same module.
 For example, for an :ref:`auction <auction>` contract, there could be multiple instances, each one dedicated to bidding for a specific item and with its own participants.